-advantages and disadvantages of the proposal Additional Information received 16 August 2021 Identify stakeholders groups, providing details of the interests and identify of each.
-As per above in Concordia growth area This point addressed satisfactorily.
-N/A Record any significant opposition known to the applicant council and the basis of this.
+advantages and disadvantages of the proposal As the City of Playford Council does not show their concern over inclusion of Bibaringa and Uleybury within their council, the Commission will decide whether it will ask to revise this section in the proposal.
+Identify stakeholders groups, providing details of the interests and identify of each.
+Record any significant opposition known to the applicant council and the basis of this.
+Refer to 1 above.
+N/A This point addressed satisfactorily.
 N/A Any other relevant information The proposal provides detail data, graphs and information on the extent of the support for the proposal.
 This point addressed satisfactorily.
-Administrative matters As per above in Concordia growth area As per above in Concordia growth area This point addressed satisfactorily.
+Administrative matters • Maps • Name and contact details Refer to 1 above.
+Refer to 1 above.
+This point addressed satisfactorily.